Koldnitz/rutorrent-docker/README.md

 # rutorrent-docker
+This is all based on a very smart guy named Romancin's rutorrent docker ....
+I have just customized a file so that I do not have to delete automatically created directories everytime i rebuild the docker.

 This is a completely functional Docker image with rutorrent, rtorrent, libtorrent and a lot of plug-ins for rutorrent, like autodl-irssi, filemanager, fileshare and other useful ones.
 (IMPORTANT: Be careful, some private trackers